-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2016
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2018

-The following table presents the aggregate debt service requirements on the Division's hedged debt and net receipts/payments on the associated hedging derivative instruments as of December 31, 2016.
-These amounts assume that the interest rates on variable rate bonds and the reference rates in existence as of December 31, 2016, remain the same for the life of the hedging agreement.
+The following table presents the aggregate debt service requirements on the Division's hedged debt and net receipts/payments on the associated hedging derivative instruments as of December 31, 2018.
+These amounts assume that the interest rates on variable rate bonds and the reference rates in existence as of December 31, 2018, remain the same for the life of the hedging agreement.
 However, these rates will vary over time and the actual interest payments on the variable rate bonds and the net receipts/payments on the hedging derivative instruments will deviate from the numbers presented.
+The following table is the total amount of the bond issuances that have hedging, although some of the bonds are not hedged.